 "His entire life he remained a famous commentator on race relations," says Michael Mounter, an archivist at the University of South Carolina.

 Greener also worked with the Republican Party to secure what was then called "the Negro vote" and gained prominence as a spokesman for blacks, according to Mounter.
 He disagreed with Frederick Douglass over whether freedmen in the South should migrate West.
 When he retired in Chicago, he continued to tour and lecture.
-Mounter says although Greener was a major figure during his own time he didn't have the lasting impact of other black leaders.
+Mounter says that although Greener was a major figure during his own time, he didn't have the lasting impact of other black leaders.

 Even so, historians say Greener was an important figure.
 They call McDonald's discovery exciting and wouldn't mind having the papers.
-Evelyn Brooks Higginbotham, the chairwoman of Harvard University's Department of African and African-American studies says the school already has photos of Greener, but there would surely be some interest in acquiring the diploma.
+Evelyn Brooks Higginbotham, the chairwoman of Harvard University's Department of African and African American Studies, says the school already has photos of Greener, but there would surely be some interest in acquiring the diploma.

 Greener's story "would add to our understanding of black commitment to education, the ability to sort of leverage his education as a diplomat in the 19th century," Bunch says.

 Back in Chicago, Carol Adams, president of the DuSable Museum of African-American History, adds a bit of historical perspective.